solder-build/solder/README.md

 1. Prompt you for a project name
 2. Ask where you want to create the project
 3. Ask if you want to install dependencies automatically
+4. Ask if you want to use GCP Cloud Wallets (optional)
-4. Set up a complete Solder project with example code
+5. Set up a complete Solder project with example code

 **After creation:**